-Stars are represented by black dots of varied sizes, which vary according to their magnitude.
+Black dots of varied sizes represent stars according to their magnitude.
 Simply put, magnitude measures a star’s brightness, and the larger the dot on the star chart, the brighter the star.

 Single stars are represented by a single black dot, while double stars are represented by two black dots connected by a line.
-Variable stars, or those whose brightness changes over time, are represented by a black dot within a circle.
+Variable stars, or those whose brightness changes over time, represent a black dot within a circle.

-Open star clusters are portrayed as a dotted circle, while globular star clusters are circles with a central cross that divides the circle into four halves.
+Open star clusters are portrayed as a dotted circles, while globular star clusters are circles with a central cross that divides the circle into four halves.

 Diffuse nebulae are portrayed as the shape of the sky, while planetary nebulae are depicted as circles with four protruding lines.
 Finally, ellipses are used to symbolize galaxies.